rafaelha/vscode-flamegraph/README.md

 ## Using Tasks

-The extension allows you to run profiling tasks directly from VS Code's task system.
+The extension allows you to run the py-spy profiler from VS Code's task system.
 This makes it easy to integrate profiling into your workflow and configure custom tasks.

 ### Using the Task Explorer